-I currently teach group and private lessons with Ethos, and have taught with other music organizations in Portland and Boston for over ten years.
+I currently teach group and private lessons with Ethos, and have taught privately and with other music organizations in Portland and Boston for over ten years.

 What ages, styles, and skill levels do you teach?